robustgarlic/subnetcalc-typer/README.md

-# subnetcalc-typer
-Silly simple subnet calculator using Typer and ipaddress

 # subnet calculator
 *Tested using Python 3.10.1*

-This is a simple subnet calculator using the build in python library *[ipaddress](https://python.readthedocs.io/en/latest/library/ipaddress.html)* and the library
+This is a silly simple subnet calculator using the build in python library *[ipaddress](https://python.readthedocs.io/en/latest/library/ipaddress.html)* and the library
 *[Typer](https://typer.tiangolo.com/)*.